Tine-m/physical-design/query-optimizing-exercises.md

 | ❌ **Subquery** | **Slow (if correlated)** 🐢 | Only when aggregating unique results |
 | ❌ **N+1 Problem** | **Very Slow** 🔥 | Fix it with **joins** or **batch queries** |

----

-Would you like additional **query optimization exercises** with more complex data structures? 🚀😊